Clean changes

 Keep it clean

-After a while the staging branch history can become quite different than that of the master branch, because of the different branch merges.
+After a while the staging branch history can become quite different than that of the main branch, because of the different branch integrations.
 You'll sometimes even find yourself pushing a couple of fixup commits to staging if you're fixing something and then applying the changes to the fix/branch.

-The staging branch is reset to master after each sprint, or more frequently as we see fit:
+The staging branch is reset to the main branch after each sprint, or more frequently as we see fit:

 git switch staging